lborruto/lborruto.github.io/_posts/2024-11-26-terraform.md

 Using Terraform, I streamlined the management of **GitHub organization settings and repositories**.
 This included automating repository creation, configuring access controls, and enforcing policies.

 **📈 Results:**
-- **⚙️ Consistency:** Standardized repository configurations ensured uniformity across projects.
+- **Consistency:** Standardized repository configurations ensured uniformity across projects.
-- **🔒 Security:** Automated access controls reduced the risk of unauthorized changes and data leaks.
+- **Security:** Automated access controls reduced the risk of unauthorized changes and data leaks.
-- **🚀 Productivity:** Reduced administrative overhead, enabling developers to focus on coding.
+- **Productivity:** Reduced administrative overhead, enabling developers to focus on coding.

 ---